 4. Team makes a “go” or “no go” decision on pursuing commercialization through the national Innovation Corps – National Innovation Network Teams Program (I-Corps Teams) program (an intensive 8-week NSF training with $50,000 grant)

-- Today – Applications accepted for Spring 2018 I-Corps Cohort
+- Today – Applications accepted for Summer 2018 I-Corps Cohort

 - Friday, 8/24 – Application period closes at 5 PM